cross-solution/YawikDocs/source/modules/core/mails.rst

 it takes in arbitrary variables, which can be accessed in the script.
 Also you can set a template, which is resolved by view-maps or view-pathes.
-In the scripts you can use PHP, and since the script is included into the message-service, you can set or change in the script mail-specific attributs like header oder subject.
+In the scripts you can use PHP, and since the script is included into the message-service, you can set or change in the script mail-specific attributes like header oder subject.
 Scripts are an alike to views.

 To use a script you have to instanciate a mail service and a htmltemplate service